 How will loan repayments work?

-Loans are normally repayable from the April following course completion, so if you study a one year programme startng September in the 2017-18 academic year, you will become liable for repayments in April 2019.
+Loans are normally repayable from the April following course completion, so if you study a one year programme starting in September in the 2019/20 academic year, you will become liable for repayments in April 2021.

 You will only be liable to make repayments once you are earning at least £21,000 gross in a tax year, or the equivalent to this amount in any shorter period that you work (for example if in any week or month your earnings would equivocate to an annual income of at least £21,000).
 You will repay 6% of your income above £21,000.

-If you will also be repaying an undergraduate loan, those are repayable at 9% of income above £21,000 a year.
-Therefore your combined loan repayments would total 15% of income above £21,000.
-The postgraduate loan repayment information on the Find a Masters website has worked examples and a calculator you may find useful to help you calculate your individual repayments.
+The Postgraduate Loan repayment information on the Find a Masters website has worked examples and a calculator you may find useful to help you calculate your individual repayments.
 The gov.uk page also has repayment information.